ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 The core GNAP specification ({{GNAP}}) defines distinct roles for the authorization server (AS) and the resource server (RS).
-However, the core specification does not define how the RS answers important questions, such as whether a given access token is still valid or what set of access rights the access token is approved for.
+However, the core specification does not define how the RS gets answers to important questions, such as whether a given access token is still valid or what set of access rights the access token is approved for.